-Ladies and Gentlemen, the moment you’ve all been waiting for, the Canon EOS 5D MkIII has finally been announced.
+Ladies and Gentlemen, the moment you’ve all been waiting for, the Canon EOS 5D MkIII has finally been announced by Canon USA.
 And it’s a big deal.
 I’ve included the majority of the press release in this post, and I’ve made the most important parts bold for your easy reading, but here’s a little summary of what we’ve all been waiting for.
 Here’s the Canon EOS 5D Mark III Tech Specs.

 - 22.3-megapixel full-frame Canon CMOS sensor

 - High-performance DIGIC 5+ Imaging Processor

 - ISO range of 50-102,400

 - Dual SD & CF memory card slots

 - Better noise reduction for video

 - Improved weather resistance

 - The same high-performance AI Servo III AF as the EOS-1D X

 - Longer battery life